 If the cost to repair is minor, the lease may require that you fix it, such as replacing ordinary light bulbs and pest control.
 If there is a problem that is so bad that the apartment is not livable (like no water, kitchen appliances do not work, or no heating) and your landlord refuses to quickly fix the problem, then you should find a lawyer.
-There are many free legal clinics that can help you with landlord problems if you can't afford a lawyer.
-Finally, the landlord must provide security and safety devices, like deadbolt locks, peep holes in the front door and smoke detectors.
+You can find your local free legal aid provider at www.texaslawhelp.org, as well as information about what steps you should take.
+The landlord must provide security and safety devices, like deadbolt locks, peep holes in the front door and smoke detectors.